 slowed sloughing or exfoliating of dead cells causes cells to clump

 together in flakes or scales.
-Eventually, as the epidermis becomes
+In time,

 A quality face cream should also be formulated with vitamins, herbal botanicals to have the capability to begin hydrating and soothing problem dry face skin.
 Also important is that it stops the itching associated with dry face skin while it's working.